 PIs: Judith Danovitch and Nicholaus Noles

-Psychology Education Title: Who Do You Believe?
-Measuring Children’s Trust in Testimony
+Psychology Education Title: Measuring Children’s Trust in Testimony

 Overview:

 How does a person learn about the world around them?
 One way is through direct observation and exploration.
 However, not every piece of information can be observed firsthand.
 Instead, a person must often rely on other people as information sources.
 This is particularly true for children who have so many questions about the world around them, yet have limited means of accessing the answers.
-Thus, children must rely on other people to provide answers to their questions (Figure 1).
+Thus, children must rely on other people to provide answers to their questions.

 There is a popular viewpoint that children are gullible and that they believe everything they hear.
 However, recent research has shown this is not the case.
 Children as young as age 3 evaluate what other people say and show selective trust in other people’s testimony.
 Children pay attention to and use their knowledge about an individual’s prior behavior and characteristics to judge whether that individual is a trustworthy informational source.